Monotonicity and a Taylor approximation theorem for transseries: Some preliminaries

 For clarity, we also remark again that $\exp$ and $\log$ have the following Taylor expansions for any $\varepsilon \prec 1$ in $\Ub$:

 The infinite sum on the right is not a limit with respect to the topology induced by the order, but an algebraic operation in which each power $\varepsilon^n$ is expanded into a series, and then all series are summed term by term.
 For the details of how this is done, and why it is well defined, we defer again to the bibliography.
+Recall that $\OM$ is closed under infinite sums, and so in particular under the above ones.